Imaging plates are reusable

 *including film developer/fixer, cleaning, archival costs.
 10 x 48 cm film/imaging plate format, 500 cycles per imaging plate.
 Based on 2017 German market prices (MRRP).

-High resolution CR scanner for all NDT radiography applications - weld testing, profile images and aerospace.
+High resolution CR imaging plate scanner for all NDT radiography applications - weld testing, profile images and aerospace.

 IPs are available in different resolutions and all standard formats and, on request, in special sizes and custom shapes.